Acacia pachyacra

 Acacia pachyacra is a tree or shrub belonging to the genus Acacia and the subgenus Phyllodineae. that is endemic to arid parts of central and western Australia.

 Description

 The bushy slender tree or shrub typically grows to a height of 1 to 5 m.
-It branches near or atnnear ground level into a few erect to ascending main stems.
-It has a soft, dense canopy that produces a hissing sound in windy conditions much the same as a sheoak (Casuarina or Allocasuarina) or Athol Pine (Tamarix) would.
+It branches near or at ground level into a few erect to ascending main stems.
+It has a soft, dense canopy that produces a hissing sound in windy conditions much the same as a sheoak (Casuarina or Allocasuarina) or Athol pine (Tamarix) would.
 It has smooth greenish bronze or reddish brown coloured bark that is often covered in a fine white powdery coating that is grey and roughened near the base of the trunks.
 It blooms from August to October and produces yellow flowers.

 Taxonomy

 The species was first formally described by the botanists Joseph Maiden and William Blakely in 1927 as part of the work Descriptions of fifty new species and six varieties of western and northern Australian Acacias, and notes on four other species as published in the Journal of the Royal Society of Western Australia.
 It was reclassified as Racosperma pachyacrum by Leslie Pedley in 2003 then returned to genus Acacia in 2006.

 The specific epithet is taken from Greek words pachys meaning thick and akron meaning top in reference to the thicken mucro at the end of the phyllodes.